GraciouslyMary/fantasticfloralshop/README.md

-# flo
+# fantasticfloralshop

-A website for the fictitious flower shop, Flo's Floristry.
+A website for the fictitious business, Fantastic Floral Shop.